 Your employer is responsible for ensuring staff and volunteers receive basic training to raise awareness of safeguarding (known as Level 1).
 They may also offer additional ‘in-house’ safeguarding training specific to your responsibilities and setting.

-Each LSCB Training Course in the Redbridge LSCB Training Programme 2019-20 is identified within the individual course descriptions as being one of the following:
+Each RSCP Training Course in the RSCP Training Programme 2020-21 is identified within the individual course descriptions as being one of the following: